JanCBrammer/biopeaks/README.md

 them again after peak editing.

 ### batch processing
-**WARNING:** There is no substitute for manually checking the biosignal's quality as well as the placement of the peaks.
-Manually checking and editing peak placement is the only way to guarantee sensible statistics.
-Only use batch processing if you are sure that the biosignal's quality is sufficient!
+> :warning: There is no substitute for manually checking the biosignal's
+> quality as well as the placement of the peaks.
+Manually checking and editing
+> peak placement is the only way to guarantee sensible statistics.
+Only use
+> batch processing if you are sure that the biosignal's quality is sufficient!
+> :warning:

 You can configure your batch processing in the **optionspanel**.
 To enable batch processing, select